Does speeding damage your engine?

 Typically, cars are most efficient at 45-50mph.
 As well as fuel economy differing from vehicle to vehicle, it is also dependent on a number of other factors such as tyre pressure, presence of roof racks, and driving style – all of which are covered in this guide.

-What is the lowest rpm in a car?
+What is the optimal speed for a car?

 Does driving fast clean your engine?